Inhaled Antibiotic for CF

 Yes.
 Cayston is the drug’s trademarked name.
 Before FDA approval, it was known as AZLI, or aztreonam for inhalation solution, which is the generic drug name.

 Cayston is used to improve respiratory symptoms in people with CF who have Pseudomonas.
 Only your CF doctor and healthcare team can help you to know if you or your child should be taking Cayston.
 Learn more patient information on Cayston's Web site.back to top

 Consult your CF doctor and care team about Cayston and how it may fit into your overall treatment regimen.

-Cayston is available at select specialty pharmacies, including the CF Services Pharmacy.
+Cayston is available at select specialty pharmacies.
 You cannot get your Cayston prescription filled at your local pharmacy.